 Sometimes you just need to bite the bullet and talk about that one thing we hate to talk about; Taxes.
 Today I get to talk with my friend, enrolled agent Jimmy Epley from JD’s Tax and Financial Solutions about being an entrepreneur, making money, taking tax deductions and the best ways of keeping the tax man away.

-I always like to know how or when they found that passion to start their own business.
+I always like to know how or when they found that passion for starting their own business.
 For Jimmy, the third time was a charm.
 With a degree in Computer Science to being a Vegas dealer to starting his own tax business.
 From not wanting to work for “The Man” to being his own “Man” with a business that solves a problem for other business owners and entrepreneurs.

 Here’s some of the nuggets from this podcast: